CiscoSecurity/tr-05-serverless-pulsedive/README.md

 just make sure to send requests to your Lambda's `URL` with the `Authorization` header set to `Bearer <JWT>`.

-Feel free to take a look at the [observables.json](observables.json) file whenever you need some input data for testing purposes.
+**NOTE**.
+If you need input data for testing purposes you can use data from the observables.json file.

 ## Implementation Details